whalesofheaven/whalesofheaven.github.io/_posts/2021-02-13-faith-action.md

 ---
 layout: post
-title:  "faith, the seed of action"
+title:  "Faith, the seed of action"
 author: harang
 categories: [ faith ]
 image: assets/images/maddi-bazzocco-UhrHTmVBzzE-unsplash.jpg
 tags: [featured]
 ---
 <blockquote style="text-align: justify;">
-  14 What good is it, my brothers, if someone says he has faith but does not have works?
-Can that faith save him?
-  21 Was not Abraham our father justified by works when he offered up his son Isaac on the altar?
-22 You see that faith was active along with his works, and faith was completed by his works;
+  What good is it, my brothers, if someone says he has faith but does not have works?
+Can that faith save him?...
+Was not Abraham our father justified by works when he offered up his son Isaac on the altar?
+You see that faith was active along with his works, and faith was completed by his works
-  <div style="text-align: right;">James 2 ESV</div>
+  <div style="text-align: right;">James 2:14,21-22 ESV</div>
 </blockquote>

 "Do you believe in God?" is a question that both Christians and non-Christians ask each other alike.
 Having been asked that question and having seen that question asked to others, I know that it can be a difficult question to answer.
 It can be even more difficult for people who are just coming to faith but no less important for long-time Christians.
 And it is difficult because we see ourselves sometimes acting in ways that contradict the belief in God.
 That is, if I *really* believed in God, would I have done that thing that I am terribly ashamed of?